ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2022_Autumn/en.md

 10. The winner of the `!roll` could **choose** to pick first or ban first of the match.
 11. A failed player's score will still get added to the team score.
 12. Teams are allowed to rematch if any team member disconnects early on during a beatmap.
-13. Referees have rights to lower or higher timer settings.
+13. Referees have the right to increase or decrease timer settings.
 14. Calling a tactical timeout on a tiebreaker requires the agreement of both teams' captains.
 15. NoFail mod can used in the FreeMod bracket.